YudoWorks/Geometry/README.md

-# Cartesian Line Length Calculator
+# Geometry

 ## Problem Description

-As a fan of geometry, I want to model a line based on points consisting of (x, y) coordinates using the cartesian system.
+1. As a fan of geometry, I want to model a line based on points consisting of (x, y) coordinates using the cartesian system.
 So that I can calculate its length.
+2. As a fan of geometry, I want to compare two lines in equality based on the end points.

 ## Pre-Requisite to Run The Program